gbv/cocoda/README.md

 ### Release versions

 Releases [can be downloaded](https://github.com/gbv/cocoda/releases) in form of static files.
 Extract into a web server directory and adjust [configuration](#configuration) file `cocoda.json`.

-You can automate download and extraction of the latest release ([jq](https://stedolan.github.io/jq/) required):
+You could automate download and extraction of the latest release with [jq](https://stedolan.github.io/jq/) like this:

 ```bash
 # You can also manually download the latest release here: https://github.com/gbv/cocoda/releases/latest